xobs/jig-20/doc/Units.md

 * Description: Defines a detailed description of this test.
 May be up to one paragraph.
 * Requires: A comma- or space-separated list of names of tests that must successfully complete in order to run this test
 * Suggests: A comma- or space-separated list of names of tests that should be run first, but is not catastrophic if they fail
-* Provides: A comma-separated list of tests that this test can act as.
+* Provides: A comma- or space-separated list of tests that this test can act as.
 For example, you may have a test on a Raspberry Pi called 'openocd-rpi' that can Provide "swd".
 On a desktop system, you might use 'openocd-olimex' to Provide "swd".
 * Timeout: The maximum number of seconds that this test may be run for before it times out, is killed, and marked failure.
 * Type: One of "simple" or "daemon".
 For "simple" tests, the return code will indicate pass or fail, and each line printed will be considered progress.
 For "daemon", the testing procedure will continue as soon as DaemonReadyText is read on stdout.
 The daemon must not call fork()/exit(), and must remain in the foreground.
 * DaemonReadyText: A string to look for on the test's stdout to indicate the daemon is ready.